RafaelSalguero/CSharp2TS/README.md

 - New config: removeUsings Remove using/import statements.
 Thanks @supermaz

 ### 0.0.27
 - New config: dictionaryToRecord Convert `Dictionary` to `Record`.
-Thanks @corwindickey
+Thanks @CorwinDickey